Virtual teamwork is the new reality for many offices.

 The most important thing to remember when conquering dispersed team management is that you need to plan to plan.
 And staying as flexible as you can during the process. if you’re new to this kind of working structure, then be aware that there are a plethora of worries you need to stay mindful of.

 With teammates located on all sides of the world, things like opposite working hours, meeting times, and even differing public holidays can cause disruptions to the workflow and create frustration.
 But with the heap of advantages that remote working has, it can be worth it to let go of these little things and find a balanced solution.

-So, how can you stay flexible while also maintaining consistent output and efficiency?
+So, how do successful project managers stay flexible while also maintaining consistent output and efficiency?
 It’s not as difficult as you think if you account for certain things ahead of time.
-So try to keep in mind and plan for:

 Opposite working hours – Ensure that you know when your different team members will be available.
 And try to make it so there are at least some overlapping hours.
 Share this working time with the rest of the team, so everyone knows when they can get a hold of their workmates, when to schedule meetings, and it doesn’t kill collaboration.